Art Studio, Week 6 24-28 Aug 2020

 Tarsh Bates, Self-portrait with Candida, 2012

-iii) The Big Draw Dr Gemma Anderson (artist, researcher), professor John Dupré (philosopher of science), and biologists professor James Wakefield and Dr Peter Olson, began this project in 2016 in an effort to "re-introduce drawing into the scientific lab in a new way through practices of care and attention to create a ‘feeling for the organism’.
+(iv) The Big Draw Dr Gemma Anderson (artist, researcher), professor John Dupré (philosopher of science), and biologists professor James Wakefield and Dr Peter Olson, began this project in 2016 in an effort to "re-introduce drawing into the scientific lab in a new way through practices of care and attention to create a ‘feeling for the organism’.
 They state, "Instead of copying nature or illustrating science, we aim to draw images that reflect and embody the processual nature of biological life... absorbed by empathy, through the pores ...by in-feeling more than by analysis."
 (The Big Draw).

 Conrad Waddington, (biologist,1957) states, "It is at the deep levels of the human psyche, where these kinds of communication operate, that there is the closest unity between science and art.”

-The Big Draw website goes on to state, "Processual here means that rather than observing and thinking of biological entities as ‘things’ or ‘objects’ that can be studied in isolation, we consider the multi-dimensional, connected and interrelated nature of living processes that change through time.
+The Big Draw website states, "Processual here means that rather than observing and thinking of biological entities as ‘things’ or ‘objects’ that can be studied in isolation, we consider the multi-dimensional, connected and interrelated nature of living processes that change through time.
 As philosopher of biology John Dupré writes, ‘coming to terms with new developments in our understanding of biology requires that we take more seriously the ways in which life is dynamic at all levels, and that what we think of as living things - genes, cells, organisms - are more fundamentally processes, maintained in relatively stable conditions by yet further processes’ (Dupré, 2017).

 This resonates with the philosophy of New Materialism that I explored last semester, and feels as if I am going full circle.
 Lots to think about.